 When incorporated into a healthy diet, one benefit of Chaga tea is protecting the heart against ailments.

-The bioactive compounds in Chaga like betulin, betulinic acid, inotodiol, lanosterol, and trametonolic acid lower blood cholesterol levels(5).
-The mushroom decreases total cholesterol, triglycerides, and malondialdehyde and increases the good cholesterol (HDL) in the blood.
+Chaga's bioactive compounds— betulin, betulinic acid, inotodiol, lanosterol, and trametonolic acid—help lower blood cholesterol levels(4).
+The mushroom lowers bad cholesterol (LDL), triglycerides, and malondialdehyde and increases the blood's good cholesterol (HDL).

 5. Chaga Balances The Thyroid

 Researchers studying the Chaga extract benefits have shown that this medicinal mushroom positively impacts the thyroid gland.

 Chaga helps restore the thyroid's balance by activating the immune system, increasing NK cells, and reducing thyroid antibodies.

 For people dealing with gut health issues, one of the Chaga powder benefits makes the mushroom an ideal solution.